 The attorney representing the disabled worker files “an application for mediation or hearing.”
 The employer or its insurance carrier must then file a response explaining in detail why it does not believe that the worker is entitled to benefits.
 The employer and the employee are both responsible for exchanging medical records within their possession.

-Most insurance companies have also recently begun asking claimants to answer interrogatories or questionnaires under oath about their prior education, work history, hobbies or interests.
+Most insurance companies will also ask claimants to complete forms or answer interrogatories about their prior education, work history, hobbies or interests.
 Some have also instructed injured workers that they must meet with a “vocational expert” hired by the insurance company for an extended interview so that the expert can testify at trial against the worker, claiming that the worker is still able to work.
 The Michigan Supreme Court ruled in 2008 a worker can be required to participate with this pre-trial “discovery.”
 Some of these “experts” will twist your words, claim you have skills and expertise that you don’t, and will ignore the limitations associated with your disabilities.
 If an employer or insurance company is asking you to comply with these sorts of requests, legal representation is strongly recommended.

 Trials in workers’ compensation cases are held before workers’ compensation magistrates (judges) that were appointed by the Governor.
 These judges hear nothing but workers’ compensation cases and conduct the hearings at local workers’ compensation agencies throughout the state.
 These trials in Michigan have usually been more formal than most administrative hearings and most rules of evidence have generally been applied.
-The State’s Michigan Administrative Hearing System recently adopted new rules to govern these litigated cases.
+Administrative rules govern these litigated cases.
 The entire proceedings of a trial are recorded.
 Both sides are usually represented by an attorney.
 Although a worker can represent himself, it is illegal for a non-attorney to appear on the worker’s behalf at trial.

 Many cases, however, are settled before trial.
 Sometimes the employer ultimately decides to pay the full claim after taking a look at all the facts and circumstances.
 Sometimes, the employer and employee enter into a compromise “voluntary payment agreement” in which the employer agrees to pay some but not all of the benefits which were alleged due.